gyorilab/gilda/README.md

 regenerated locally by running `python -m gilda.generate_terms`.

 ## Usage
-Gilda can either be used as a REST service or programmatically via its Python API.
-An introduction Jupyter notebook for using Gilda as a is available at https://github.com/indralab/gilda/blob/master/notebooks/gilda_introduction.ipynb
+Gilda can either be used as a REST service or used programmatically via its Python API.
+An introduction Jupyter notebook for using Gilda is available at https://github.com/indralab/gilda/blob/master/notebooks/gilda_introduction.ipynb